-CT scan (CAT scan)
+CT scan

 This is a special type of X-ray that gives a detailed 3D picture of the tissues inside your body.
+The CT scan will usually be of your chest, abdomen and pelvis.

 You might be asked to fast (not eat) for a few hours before the test.
 You may also be given an injection or a special drink to help show up parts of your body on the scan.
 The injection may make you feel hot all over for a few minutes.
 During the scan you will lie on a table which passes through a large doughnut-shaped machine.
 The scan is painless and takes between 10 and 30 minutes.
 You'll probably be able to go home as soon as the scan is over.